AMB0000/Simon-s-Game/README.md

 ### **`button_debouncer.v`**
 - This is actually our "input filter."
 - It cleans noisy button signals and outputs a single clean pulse per button press.
-- Four instances are used in 'simon_top' to handle all player inputs.
+- Four instances are used in 'main' to handle all player inputs.

 ---